flectra-hq/flectra/doc/reference/views.rst

     dialog, ``cancel`` to close the dialog without saving.
   ``confirm``
-    confirmation message to display (and for the user to accept) before performing the button's Odoo call (also works in Kanban views).
+    confirmation message to display (and for the user to accept) before performing the button's Flectra call (also works in Kanban views).

 ``field``
   renders (and allow editing of, possibly) a single field of the current